ElForastero/pulsar-core/README.md

 }
 ```

-Or if you have your themes defines somewhere in src code, you can jest re-export them to pulsar.
+Or if you have your themes defines somewhere in src code, you can just re-export them to pulsar.
 E.g:

 ```js
 // .pulsar.config.js